This detailed guide will take you step by step through the process of setting up the Plex Media Server on your Widows PC.

 - Once it’s completed the initial indexing you’ll be presented with the absolutely gorgeous Plex dashboard – the main window to all of your now-streamable media :)

-Before you jump in and start using Plex, let’s take a quick look at some of the settings and preferences.
-Select the Settings link from the column on the left side of Plex.
+Before you jump in and start using it, let’s take a quick look at some of the settings and preferences.
+Select the Settings link from the column on the left side of the window.

 As you can see, there are a lot of things you can configure.
 One of them is the ‘name’ that you set way back at the beginning of this guide – you can change it any time.

-Enough looking at settings and configuring Plex – let’s jump in and use it.
+Enough looking at settings and configurations – let’s jump in and use it.

 The fun part!